petergarnaes/Madklub-website/README.md

 Notice that changes to `app` folder triggers rebundling of client side bundling.
 This is not the same as server side, so when refreshing you will not get a page you just made, but when bundle arrives you will.
-The console will probably also warn you of this fact, but don't worry!
+The console will probably also warn you your server side rendering is misbehaving, but don't worry!
 Just re-bundle the server.

 ## Project structure